Responsibly Produced Products

 World gold council’s (wGC) Conflict-Free Gold Standard (CFGS)

-The WGC’s Conflict-Free Gold Standard creates a framework for assurance that the production of gold by a company does not contribute to unlawful armed conflict or human rights abuses.
-Although Eldorado’s operations are not located in conflict-affected areas, we adopted the CFGS in 2013 and can therefore provide assurance that the gold we produce does not cause, support or benefit armed conflict or contribute to human rights abuses or breaches of international humanitarian law.
-This commitment is reinforced in our Human Rights Policy and in SIMS.
-Our annual Conflict-Free Gold Report confirms Eldorado’s gold-producing operations do not contribute to conflict.
+The WGC published the CFGS in 2012, following extensive consultation with governments, civil society, external auditors and supply chain participants.
+The standard creates a framework for assurance that the production of gold by a company does not contribute to unlawful armed conflict or human rights abuses.
+The CFGS also serves to operationalize the Organisation for Economic Co-operation and Development’s (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High- Risk Areas.
+Eldorado’s operations are not located in conflict-affected areas, but we nonetheless adopted the CFGS in 2013 to provide assurance that the gold we produce does not cause, support or benefit armed conflict or contribute to human rights abuses or breaches of international humanitarian law.
+This is reinforced by our updated Human Rights Policy and in SIMS.
+We published our tenth annual Conflict-Free Gold Report in 2023 that confirms Eldorado’s gold-producing operations do not contribute to conflict.

 Sustainability Spotlight